 Preserving plants by drying removes moisture so that dried flower arrangements last for longer periods of time.
 When hanging flowers to dry, put them in a cool, dark space.
 Any dark room with gentle air circulation works.
 Drying flowers and foliage by hanging usually takes two to three weeks.
 The darkness helps retain color when preserving plants.

-Some flowers and foliage don’t dry well by hanging, or you may not have room to hang flowers.
+Some flowers and foliage don't dry well by hanging, or you may not have room to hang flowers.
 Try preserving plants with a drying agent, called a desiccant.
 The drying agent may be borax, cornmeal, or preferably silica gel.
-When using borax, mix it with cornmeal and a few teaspoons (15 to 20 mL.) of salt, so the color does not bleach from the flowers.
+When using borax, mix it with cornmeal and a few teaspoons (15 ml.) of salt, so the color does not bleach from the flowers.

 Flowers are dry when they feel papery.
 The time frame for drying plants this way depends on the size of the plant material, how much moisture it holds, and which drying agent you are using.
 Typically, flowers are dry in two to three weeks using this method.